(please note that this post includes affiliate links. Read my full disclosures here.)

 other blends: ft, mp, pt, rt

-*Important note to parents: Multi-sensory games and activities are hands-down the absolute best way to learn new phonics rules and concepts.
+*Important note to homeschool parents teaching phonics: Multi-sensory games and activities are hands-down the absolute best way to learn new phonics rules and concepts.
 Your child will feel eager and excited about learning that way.
 Worksheets/workbooks should only be used to practice and master a concept.
 Even so, they will be best received with a bucketful of crayons, scissors, glue sticks and whatever else you can think of to make the worksheets seem more like a fun activity than a boring worksheet.

 After your child is pretty comfortable with a concept, have them read to you from a reader that corresponds to the concept.
 For example, once your child can read cvc (consonant-vowel-consonant) words and a few basic sight words, have them read to you from early readers that only use cvc and the sight words your child is familiar with.